simgrid/simgrid/docs/source/tuto_s4u.rst

    :end-before: main-end
    :linenos:

-After that, the missing pieces are the platform and deployment files.
+As you can see, this also requires a platform file and a deployment file.

 Platform File
 .............